 2. Cancer of the organs, though, of the liver or the kidneys, can sometimes cause big signs like changes in hunger, weight loss, that type of thing.

 Dr. Marc is a veterinarian and blogger for Pets Best, a pet insurance agency for dogs and cats

-Hi my name is Marc.
-I’m a local veterinarian working with Pets Best Insurance to answer some Facebook questions for you guys.
-The next question is: My 4-year-old Border Collie suddenly has bumps all over her face and won’t eat or drink.
+Hi.
+My name is Marc Caldwell; I’m a local veterinarian working with Pets Best Insurance to answer some Facebook questions for you guys.
+Our next question is: My 4-year-old Border Collie suddenly has bumps all over her face and won’t eat or drink.
 What could cause this?